Zhuge Liang: Legal and moral reforms

 Zhuge Liang also promoted moral conduct and himself led a strict and stoic life as a model.
 He did not own excessive assets, refrained from luxurious spending, and relied mainly on government salary.
 Shu Han's magistrates, like Deng Zhi, Fei Yi, Jiang Wei and Zhang Yi also followed suit, strictly abiding by the legal and moral codes, enabling the Shu government to maintain a high level of transparency and integrity.
 Yi Zhongtian praised Shu Han as the best model of "rational rule" amongst the Three Kingdoms, and it is the incorruptibility and transparency of Zhuge Liang and his associates that kept Shu Han from collapsing under a heavy burden of expenditure.

 Not everybody was happy with such Legalist policies.
 Guo Chong's characterised Zhuge Liang's policy "cruel" and "exploitative", claiming "everybody from the noble to the commoner" was upset.
 Pei Songzhi disagreed with such comments, considering Zhuge Liang's law enforcement appropriate and rejecting claims of exploitation.
 Guo Chong's perspective also contradicted Chen Shou's comment that "nobody was upset despite the strict laws".
 Yi Zhongtian commented that both contradictory assessments were correct, as Shu people were happy about Zhuge Liang's fairness and transparency, but some of them were also upset about his strictness.
-Moreover, Zhuge Liang's fairness and legal rule inevitably suppressed the local aristocracy, preventing them from abusing their power and manipulate politics and public opinion.
-That is the reason why many of the local Shu intellegistia tacitly endorsed the invasion of Wei against Shu, although they also respected Zhuge Liang.
+Moreover, Zhuge Liang's and Legalistic policies suppressed the local aristocracy, reducing their influence on politics and public opinion.
+For this reason, many of the local Shu intellegistia tacitly endorsed the invasion of Wei against Shu, although they also respected Zhuge Liang.
 This is supported by contemporary sources, including Zhang Wen and Sun Quan.
-Yuan Zhun of the Jin dynasty also highly appraised Zhuge Liang's administration skills and popularity, where people would still sing praises to Zhuge Liang decades after his death.
+Yuan Zhun of the Jin dynasty also highly appraised Zhuge Liang's administration skills and popularity.